 HAT helps people become exceptional stewards of nature on their land.
 Through land care visits, personalized property prescriptions, workshops, demonstration projects, and publications, HAT gives residents the tools they need to make a positive difference for nature.

 Some species need more help than others.
-Many species in our region have been recognized as species at risk – that is, species whose populations are declining, and are at danger of being extirpated or even going extinct.
+Many species in our region have been recognized as species at risk – that is, species whose populations are declining, in danger of being extirpated or even going extinct.
 Even more important: where there is a species at risk, there is a habitat under pressure.

-Kids need to get engaged with nature close to home, to get their hands dirty and the minds growing!
-HAT helps schools identify a way to engage with nature on or within walking distance of their school grounds, and helps them get students outside and engaged.
+Kids need to get engaged with nature close to home, to get their hands dirty and, to become educated about our environment on how to restore, and conserve our lands!
+HAT helps schools identify a way to engage with nature within walking distance of their school grounds, and helps them get students outside and engaged.